Last Updated: 17 May 2021

 2. Individual Information

-Personal information is also collected from individuals who use our Services to interact with, or donate to, organisations.
+Personal information is also collected from individuals and Donors who use our Services to interact with, or donate to, organisations.
 We call this information ‘Individual Information.’

 - Name, email, phone number, address, and contact details;